OpenBattery/OpenBattery/README.md

 Tables are database objects that contain all the data in a database.
 In tables, data is logically organized in a row-and-column format similar to a spreadsheet.
 Each row represents a unique record, and each column represents a field in the record.

 ***N.B*** : We do not upload the data given from Schwartz group because the repo is public and they haven't been published yet.

+**Azure Web App**

+We want to create a User interface design Webpage with the relational database created on Azure.
+To do that we can use the function of *"Web App"* in the Azure cloud.